 This was no easy task I tell ya.
 I’m not very familiar with gingerbreads because I haven’t had the chance to make them often.
 For my first few tries I wanted to follow a tried and true recipe before creating my own one.

 This proved to be a little troublesome because I couldn’t find one that was authentic using molasses, ginger and fits into a regular 9 inch cake tin.
 They were mostly recipes for a loaf tin or a deep springform tin and even some that make layer cakes but only 6 inch ones.
 There was nothing with the right amount of batter for a good ole 9 inch cake tin!

 That was my first issue.
-Secondly I couldn’t find a recipe that would give me that super moist and tender texture that I was looking for.
-All of the recipes included water and oil which is great but the ratio of liquids to dry was a little off for my liking because it would have made the cake too sponge-y.
+Secondly, I couldn’t find a recipe that would give me that super moist and tender texture that I sought.
+The recipes that included water and oil were great but the ratio of liquids to dry was a little off for my liking because it would have made the cake too sponge-y.
 Which I really don’t like.

-I topped this cake off with some candied ginger but that’s completely optional and of course no spice cake is complete without some cream cheese topping!
+I topped this cake off with some candied ginger but that’s completely optional.
+Of course no spice cake is complete without some cream cheese topping!